-The Singapore Airlines precautionary measures e-brochure can be found here, and more information on SIA’s health and safety measures can be found here.
+More information on SIA’s health and safety measures can be found here.

 In December, SIA also launched trials on a digital health verification process, the first in the world to be based on the International Air Transport Association’s Travel Pass framework.
 This allows customers to securely store and present information related to Covid-19 tests, as well as their vaccination status in the future.
 This helps to support the industry’s safe and calibrated recovery from the Covid-19 pandemic.